Clastify logo

 Couples

 A couple is a pair of equal and opposite forces with different lines of action.
-Its resultant force is zero, so by itself it does not cause linear acceleration.
-It does, however, have a non-zero resultant torque, so it tends to cause rotation.
+A couple has zero resultant force, so on its own it does not cause linear acceleration, but it has a non-zero resultant torque and tends to cause rotation.

 For a couple, the torque is the magnitude of one force multiplied by the perpendicular separation of the two lines of action.
-Don’t use the distance between the points of application unless that distance is also perpendicular to the forces.
+Do not use the distance between the points of application unless that distance is also perpendicular to the forces.

 The rotational form of Newton’s first idea

-This matches the idea that an unbalanced force causes linear acceleration, but there’s one extra thing to watch in rotation: the distribution of mass.
-Two objects can have the same mass and still respond very differently to the same torque if one has more mass farther from the axis.
+This matches the idea of an unbalanced force causing linear acceleration, but there’s one extra thing to keep in mind for rotation: mass distribution matters.
+Two objects with the same mass can respond very differently to the same torque if one has more mass far from the axis.

 Image